China threat theory

 The China threat or China threat theory is varied set of views that argue that China poses a threat to democracy, peace, military and economic relations, and other aspects around the world.
 As China's economy grows, some believe that China's system of government and development model are more effective than those of Europe and the United States and that China will eventually replace them.
 Since the end of the Cold War, the China threat theory has grown in the West, especially the United States, and has affected the US' foreign policy toward the People's Republic of China.
+The Chinese state view this theory as a rheotical trap by the West to discursively contain it.

 The China threat theory does not represent a unified or cohesive view.
 Different countries and governments have different views on China's behavior and intentions.
 Some countries view China as a potential threat and need to take measures to deal with its behavior, while others believe that issues with China should be resolved through dialogue and cooperation.